rejeep/f.el/README.md

 Return the depth of PATH.

-At first, PATH is expanded with `f-expand'.
+At first, PATH is expanded with ‘f-expand’.
 Then the full path is used to detect the depth.
-'/' will be zero depth, '/usr' will be one depth.
+’/’ will be zero depth, ’/usr’ will be one depth.
 And so on.

 ```lisp
 (f-depth "/") ;; 0